jieunkang-101/TravelApiCall/README.md

 #### By **_Jieun Kang_**

 ## Description
-An MVC application to help Pierre track the vendors that purchase baked goods from Pierre's bakery and the orders belonging to those vendors.
+An API that allows users to GET and POST reviews about various travel destinations around the world.

 ## Specifications : user sotries
 * As a user, I want to GET and POST reviews about travel destinations.